-- You may be complaining about the service provided by your professional - however each professional body has it own time limits.
-For complaints against solicitors in respect of the service provided must be brought to the attention of the Legal Ombudsman for England and Wales which was set up in October 2010 to resolve client complaints about their solicitors.
-Complaints should be brought to the ombudsman no more than twelve months from when the problem occurred or when you should have become aware of the problem and within six months from receiving a final response from your solicitors after complaining to them.
+- You may be complaining about the service provided by your professional - however each professional body has its own time limits.
+For complaints against solicitors in respect of the service provided, these must be brought to the attention of the Legal Ombudsman for England and Wales which was set up in October 2010 to resolve client complaints about their solicitors.
+Complaints must brought to the Ombudsman within six months from receiving a final response from your solicitors after complaining to them.

 We will have to often ask you for information to help us run your case.
 Time limits may mean that you should not delay.
 If you think that any information is important or relevant, however trivial, please tell us.
 If in doubt speak with us as some points may be important but without you knowing about it!

 There are new court rules to enable cases to settle or be resolved quickly or be speedier in court all with tight controls on costs.
 But it places obligations on both parties.

 The issue of court proceedings is often seen as a last resort.
 We cannot engage in deliberate delaying tactics or attitudes such as “see you in court” or “issue claim first and then we will talk”.

 The court will be taking an early view of the strength of your case and the proportionality of legal costs incurred compared to the benefit of the potential outcome.